Skills >

 Giant

-Spoken By: Cyclopses, ettins, giants, ogres, trolls
+Spoken By: Cyclops, ettins, giants, ogres, trolls

 This brutish tongue and its numerous minor variants are spoken in any region where the wrath of giants is known.